roman-milk/roman-milk.github.io/whos-the-boss.md

  Later that night I read with delight of her complete adherence to my instructions.
 She went one better, flashing her tits at everyone pulled up beside her at every red light after the last of her buttons were opened, five times in all.
 She also relayed her eleventh and final masturbatory experience of the weekend, using the pulsating jets of her jacuzzi tub on her clit as she replayed in her mind the scene we enjoyed that morning in her office with me coming all over her ass.
 She apologized for coming without my permission and said that she knew it might mean there would be a consequence.
 She hoped so.

  Relentless slut!
 My very own relentless slut!
 Mine without conditions!
 Unbelievable!
-Report_Story #1